Skip to Content

 Get the Plasma Off the Wall

-A step further from the off and on, simply unplug your TV and wait the customary five minutes before plugging it back in.
-The idea is to help the system readjust, or do any hard reset it has to do internally before you turn it on again.
+A step further from the off-and-on, simply unplug your TV and wait the customary five minutes before plugging it back in.
+The idea is to help the system readjust or do any hard reset it has to do internally before you turn it on again.
 Make sure the TV gets its five minutes of rest before you plug it in again and check if the problem has been resolved.

 Take a Look at Your Cables

 You can also localize the problem.
 Does the TV flicker when you’re trying to play a game or watch cable TV?
-Once you identify where exactly the TV starts giving you trouble you’ll be able to find the problem in the relevant cables.
+Once you identify where exactly the TV starts giving you trouble, you’ll be able to find the problem in the relevant cables.

 Check the Video Source on Your TV